tfe2-wiki/tfe2-wiki.github.io/scenarios.md

  2. Produce 100 food, 100 stone and 50 knowledge in a day.
  3. Build 5 Sculpture Gardens.
  4. Gather 150 knowledge in a day.
- 5. Have at 5 Teleporters in your city.
+ 5. Have at least 5 Teleporters in your city.
  6. Build an Upscale Restaurant.
  7. Research Secretive Living in the Living Research Center.
  8. Build 3 Villas.